isomerpages/govtech-lpa-acp/pages/Roadshow and Mobile Clinic @ NLB.md

             </tr>
             <tr>
                 <td scope="row"><strong>Pro-bono SG </strong></td>
-              <td>Pro Bono SG will be able to share about our free legal clinics, latest initative, LawGoWhere, a one-stop legal information portal, as well as the various webinars that are available for registration or viewing of past webinars on our Youtube channel.</td>
+              <td>Pro Bono SG will be able to share about our free legal clinics, latest initiative, LawGoWhere, a one-stop legal information portal, as well as the various webinars that are available for registration or viewing of past webinars on our Youtube channel.</td>
             </tr>
             <tr>
                 <td scope="row"><strong>Community Justice Centre</strong></td>